scoobybejesus/cryptools/README.md

 `cryptools` will spit out an error message and then exit/panic if your CSV input file is malformed.
 The error message will generally tell you why.
-Consider using the python script (root directory of the repo) to sanitize your input file, in case the file contains negative numbers in parentheses, numbers with commas, or extra rows/columns.
+Consider using the python script (root directory of the repo) to sanitize your input file, in case the file contains negative numbers in parentheses, numbers with commas, or extra rows/columns (though now there is experimental support for 'Accounting'/'comma' number formatting, meaning negative quantities can now be parsed even if indicated by parentheses instead of a minus sign).

 See `/examples/` directory for further guidance, or jump directly to the [examples.md](https://github.com/scoobybejesus/cryptools/blob/master/examples/examples.md) file.